viniciomsilva/jornada-python-hashtag/python_insights/README.md

-# 📊 Python Insights | Analyzing data with Python
+# 📊 Python Insights | Analyzing Data with Python

 You were hired by a company with over 800,000 customers for a data analysis project.
 Recently, this company realized that most of the customers in its